missionpinball/mpf-docs/docs/install/mac.md

 ## Keeping MPF up-to-date

-Once you have MPF installed via the procedure above, you can keep it up-to-date by running the final two pipx commands from above which you used to install MPF and MPF-MC.
+Once you have MPF installed via the procedure above, you can keep it up-to-date by running the final two pip commands from above which you used to install MPF and MPF-MC.

 Questions?
 Comments?
 Need help?
 You can post to the MPF Users Google